gopala-kr/ldr/web-interfaces.md

 ## webservices

-This is my favourite topic, I spent my past 3 years working on more than 50 different type of services.
-This is most basic and essential for any organization.
+This is my favourite topic, I spent my past 3 years working on more than 50 different types of web-services, interfaces and API's.
+This is most basic and essential for any dynamic web application to work.

 Web Services make up a connection technology.
 It is a way to connect services together into a service-oriented architecture.
 Primary elements of Web Services are: